 Cost: The cost of pet insurance can be a concern for some pet owners.
 Premiums can be expensive, especially for plans that cover both accidents and illnesses.
 However, it's important to weigh the cost of pet insurance against the potential cost of veterinary care.

 Exclusions and limitations: Pet insurance policies can have exclusions and limitations that may limit the coverage.
 Pre-existing conditions, certain illnesses or injuries, and breed-specific conditions may not be covered.
 It's important to read the policy carefully and understand what is and isn't covered.
+Learn more about if pet insurance covers spaying and neutering and does pet insurance covers dental.

 Out-of-pocket expenses: Pet insurance policies may require pet owners to pay a deductible or co-pay, which can result in out-of-pocket expenses.
 Additionally, some policies may have annual or lifetime coverage limits, which can leave pet owners with unexpected expenses after they hit their annual or lifetime allowances.